control-course/control-course.github.io/docs/avionics/stepbystep/01-cube.md

     * :material-information: This link is for reference, you don't need to follow it right now.
     * (no icon): assume it's just for reference unless it's obviously essential, then let us know so we can fix the docs.

-Go and take a look, feel free to click around, but **dont' do any hardware stuff until you come back and read more instructions here**.
+Go and take a look, feel free to click around, but **don't do any hardware stuff until you come back and read more instructions here**.

 * [:material-step-forward:Ardupilot - Cube Orange+ overview](https://ardupilot.org/plane/docs/common-thecubeorange-overview.html).